The Egyptian Name YHWH

 Now that the mechanics and pronunciation for the Hebrew and Old Negev god Yh have been worked out, we now must consider why Yh became Yhwh.
 This transformation was caused by a similarity in the pronunciation of the Hebrew god Yh and the Egyptian god Iah (Gardiner’s Sign List: M17-V28-N26-G7).
 As you see from the second spelling of the Egyptian moon god’s name that Yah and Iah had very similar pronunciations.
 It seems that the proto-Judeans (Midianites & Edomites) in the Negev were compelled to distinguish their god Yh from the Egyptian god Iah.
 The proto-Judeans accomplished this feat by appending a defining word or attribute to the name of Yh.

-The Egyptian god was a moon god and the proto-Judeans worshipped a serpent god as is indicated by their spelling of this god’s name as a snake’s head with a protruding forked tongue as well as the many depictions of this god as a horned viper.
+The Egyptian god, iaH, was a moon god and the proto-Judeans worshipped a serpent god as is indicated by their spelling of this god’s name as a snake’s head with a protruding forked tongue as well as the many depictions of this god as a horned viper.
+(The image of a viper spewing venom or snorting smoke appears in the topography of the full moon.
+This image is described in Psalm 18:8 as an image of Yhwh).
 In the Bible, this horned viper became the nehushtan or copper viper wound around a pole (Num 21:8) which was worshiped as Yhwh’s icon (2 Kings 18:4).
-The Negev word for snake was yh or possibly yhw, the ‘w’ being an unwritten diacritic.
+The Negev/Midianite word for snake was yh or possibly yhw, the ‘w’ being an unwritten diacritic.
 Diacritics were not added until the 7th Century AD.
 The most ancient form of the definite article was the ‘h’ which was retained in both Hebrew and Old South Arabian or the Sayhadic languages.
 However, in modern Arabic the definite article has become ‘el/al/ul/il’.
-In Arabic the word Yh was appended with the prefix ‘h’ and was spelled hyh but pronounced as hayya.
-In proto-Hebrew or proto-Canaanite the word for snake was ‘hw’ and pronounced ‘howa’ according to the Canaanite snake spells in the Pharaoh Unas’ pyramid which date to the 24th Century BCE.
-The Biblical word for snake, nachash was most likely borrowed from the Vedic language of the Mitanni Kingdom in the North.
-The Sanskrit word for snake was nagas or nachash in Hebrew.
+In Arabic the word Yh was prefixed with the ‘h’ and was spelled hyh but pronounced as hayya.

-To conclude, in order to distinguish their god, Yah, from the Egyptian moon god, Iah, the Hebrews appended the word ‘hwh’ to their word for their god Yah so that the word YHWH meant Yah the serpent as opposed to iaH the moon.
+To conclude, in order to distinguish their god, Yah, from the Egyptian moon god, Iah, the Hebrews appended the word ‘hwh’ to their word for their god Yah so that the word YHWH meant Yah the serpent as opposed to iaH the Egyptian moon god.
 The accented ‘h’ is still transliterated into English as a double ‘h’ so that Yh is transliterated as Yhh.
-Considering that the accented ‘h’ in the word Yh was pronounced as a double ‘h’, the word Yhwh would have been written as Yhhwhh but pronounced as Yah howah hu.
-The final ‘h’ originally would have been an aspirated ‘h’ as is indicated by the ‘ou’ sound that followed it in the Egyptian spelling.
-In other words, the Semitic word for Yhwh was transliterated by the Egyptians into hieroglyphs and spelled GSL (Gardiner’s Sign List) M17, V28, V4, G43.
-M17 is pronounced as ‘Y’ or Ya, V28 is pronounced as ‘Hu’, V4 is pronounced as w3h or (weh) and G43 is pronounced as ‘ou’.
-Literally, the pronunciation would have been Yah huweh hu.
-The final hieroglyphic G43 indicates that the final ‘h’ would have been aspirated like the accented ‘h’ in the Biblical spelling of Yah and the double ‘h’ in the Old Negev spelling of Yah.
+Considering that the accented ‘h’ in the word Yh was pronounced as a double ‘h’, the word Yhwh would have been written as Yhhwh but pronounced as Yah howa hou.
+In other words, the Shasu (Midianites) word for Yhwh was transliterated by the Egyptians into hieroglyphs and spelled GSL (Gardiner’s Sign List) M17, V28, V4, G43.
+M17 is pronounced as ‘Y’ or Ya, V28 is pronounced as ‘Hu’, V4 is pronounced as w3 or (wa’) and G43 is pronounced as ‘ou’.
+Literally, the pronunciation would have been Yah huwa’ ou.

 Middle Eastern gods often had defining attributes appended to their names as the Aramaean god Singl whose name means ‘the god Sin is great’ or Melkart whose name means ‘king of the city’.
 The Sumerian gods almost all have appended names as Ningizzida (lord of the good tree), Enlil (god of the winds), Ea (house of water), Ninlil (lady of the winds) etc. So, it would not be unusual for the proto-Judeans to append a defining name to their god Yah in order to distinguish him from the god of their Egyptian occupiers iaH.
 At least we now know the pronunciation of Yhwh.
 The name was pronounced as Yah huweh hu in 14th Century Egypt.
 However, Yh/Yhh did not officially become Yhwh until after the 12th Century BCE as this name was still spelled as Yh/Yhh in the Negev.
 The earliest attested writing of the name Yhwh in paleo-Hebrew only dates from the late 9th or early 8th Century BCE.